-We may not be able to fully realize the expected benefits of our planned transition to a self-managed company or the ability to realize such benefits may take longer than anticipated.
+We may not be able to fully realize the expected benefits of our transition to a self-managed company or the ability to realize such benefits may take longer than anticipated.

-On July 15, 2020, we provided PRCM Advisers with a notice of termination of the Management Agreement for "cause" pursuant to Section 15(a) thereof.
-As a result, the management agreement will terminate on August 14, 2020, and no termination fee will be payable upon termination.
-Thereafter, we will become a self-managed company.
-We believe that the termination of the management agreement, elimination of the annual management fee, and the transition to a self-management structure will result in material benefits to our stockholders, including substantial cost savings, the potential for enhanced returns on future capital growth, strengthened alignment of interests between management and stockholders and the potential to attract new institutional investors.
+On August 14, 2020, our Management Agreement with PRCM Advisers terminated and we thereafter became a self-managed company.
+We believe that the termination of the Management Agreement, the elimination of the annual base management fee, and the transition to a self-management structure will result in material benefits to our stockholders, including substantial cost savings, the potential for enhanced returns on future capital growth, the elimination of conflicts of interest and strengthened alignment of interests between management and stockholders, and the potential to attract new institutional investors.

-Our ability to execute the smooth and timely transition of all functions necessary to operate our business and to fully and timely realize the anticipated benefits of this transition is subject to various risks.
-Certain risks that may adversely impact the process include: the inability to successfully retain our senior management team and other personnel who currently support our business and operations; any adverse impacts resulting from litigation with PRCM Advisers related to the termination of the Management Agreement; unforeseen or higher than anticipated expenses following the transition; potential disruptions to our ordinary course operations, financing and vendor relationships and internal procedures; and the diversion of management's attention caused by the transition process.
-The failure to manage the transition process efficiently and effectively, including the failure to smoothly transition services or retain our dedicated personnel, could result in the anticipated benefits of the transition not being realized in the timeframe currently anticipated or at all.
+Our ability to fully and timely realize the anticipated benefits of this transition is subject to various risks.
+Certain risks that may adversely impact the process include: any adverse impacts resulting from litigation with PRCM Advisers related to the termination of the Management Agreement; unforeseen or higher than anticipated expenses following the transition; and the diversion of management's attention caused by the transition process.
+The failure to manage the transition process efficiently and effectively could result in the anticipated benefits of the transition not being realized in the timeframe currently anticipated or at all.